amitSasson/SFACE_Reproduce/README.md

 - Study II -The unmeasured covariate U had on Y2 varied.
 - Study III - The models were misspecified.

-In each file, there is code available to rerun this analysis both for the RR and the difference scale.
+In each subfolder, there is
+- Code to rerun this analysis both for the RR and the difference scale.
-There is also a results folder with the results of each scenario as an RData file.
+- A  results (sub)subfolder, containing the results in RData files.
+- A combine file, to combine all the results to a TeX table or a plot.

 ## Data